morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 If EC2 metadata change, cfn-hup ensure all the changes will be applied to EC2.

 We can change EC2 instance directly from CloudFormtion without replacing EC2 instance

+### CloudFormation - Stack policies

+#### What is stack policy

+Stack policy defines the resources that you want to protect from unintentional updates during a stack update.
+It is a json document that  defines the allow/deney update action to the resources.